 - What is a virtual charter school?

 A virtual charter school is a public school operating under a charter that delivers instruction through online technology.
-Like bricks-and-mortar charter schools, virtual charter schools must meet state and federal accountability requirements in Indiana (Public Law 221 – Indiana's A-F Model - and No Child Left Behind) in addition to those set out in their charter.
+Like bricks-and-mortar charter schools, virtual charter schools must meet state and federal accountability requirements in Indiana (Public Law 221 – Indiana's A-F Model - and The Every Student Succeeds Act) in addition to those set out in their charter.
 Depending on the school, programs are either self-paced or scheduled lessons and activities.
 Indiana statute defines a virtual charter school in the following manner: "'virtual charter school' means any charter school, including a conversion charter school, that provides for the delivery of more than fifty percent (50%) of instruction to students through: (1) virtual distance learning; (2) online technologies; or (3) computer based instruction."
 See IC § 20-24-7-13 for the complete reference.

 - Are charter schools private schools?

 No, charter schools are not private schools.
 Though charter schools may receive private donations, charter schools are public schools that receive federal and state funding to cover operating costs.
 As defined in IC § 20-24-5, charter schools must be open to any student who resides in Indiana and may not establish admission policies or limit student admissions in any manner in which a public school is not permitted to establish admission policies or limit student admissions.
 If the charter school receives a greater number of applicants than there are spaces for students, the organizer must hold a random drawing in a public meeting.